An official website of the European Union. See all European Institutions

 Services are crucial to the European Internal Market and to the Japanese economy, accounting for around 80% of EU employment and value added.
 The EU and Japan already export many services to each other, but EU firms still face hurdles in selling their services on the Japanese market.
-Correspondingly services represent a key area of discussion in the ongoing FTA, plurilateral and multilateral negotiations.
+Correspondingly services have represented a key area of discussion in the concluded EPA, as well as in plurilateral and multilateral negotiations.

 What is covered?

 Many different sectors are covered, eg retail and wholesale trade, construction, business/professional services, real estate, tourism and some entertainment services, transport, network utilities, health and financial services, and government services (public administration and education).

 Goods and services are increasingly linked together.
 Access to services is a prerequisite for economic performance of many manufactured products.
 For example, producers and exporters of textiles, cars or computers cannot be competitive without access to efficient banking, insurance, accountancy, telecoms or transport systems.
 And the purchase of many products nowadays often comes with a service component.